-Since the 2017 update, the final rulemaking for federal performance measures 2 and 3 was released, establishing new requirements for performance management to promote the efficient investment of federal transportation funds, and a federal surface transportation reauthorization bill, the Bipartisan Infrastructure Law, has been signed into law.
-It includes the largest federal investment in public transportation to date and a re-authorization of the core federal surface transportation program, which sets federal funding levels and policy direction for the next five years.
+Since the last RTP Guidelines document was adopted by the CTC in 2017, new federal programs impacting the development of RTPs were finalized.
+The final rulemaking for federal Performance Measures 2 and 3 was released, establishing new requirements for performance management to promote the efficient investment of federal transportation funds, and a federal surface transportation re-authorization bill, the Bipartisan Infrastructure Law (BIL), has been signed into law.
+It includes the largest federal investment in public transportation to date and a re-authorization of the core federal surface transportation program, which sets federal funding levels and policy direction from fiscal years 2022 through 2026.